What We Do > International Women’s Day 2022

 International Women’s Day 2022

 International Women’s Day is back on the 8th March 2022 and celebrates women across the world.
-This year the Norfolk Chamber of Commerce spoke with Fearn Ainsworth to discuss their theme #BreakTheBias.

 We’ve got so many amazing women across Norfolk doing incredible things so the Norfolk Chamber of Commerce are celebrating them across the month of March.
 They also got some inspirational women who work within Norfolk Chambers of Commerce, and shining the light on them too.